-It’s been one long week since I received the phone call that jolted me out of bed and had me driving like a maniac to my Mamma’s house.
+It’s been one long week since I received the phone call that jolted me out of bed and had me driving like a maniac to my Grandma’s house.
 It’s been one long week since I watched the helicopter life flight her to the emergency room.
 It’s been one long week since I started staying up at night praying…no…begging God to give me one more Friday lunch with her.
 It’s been one long week.

-During this past week I have slowly watched her lose her strength and spunky attitude.
+During this past week, I have slowly watched her lose her strength and spunky attitude.
 I have watched as her body has gone limp and her breathing has slowed…sometimes stopped.
 I have watched as her eyes go from slowly opening for a few seconds at a time to not opening at all.
 In fact, it’s been four days since I have seen those beautiful brown eyes look up at mine.
 Our conversations have only consisted of me talking and her occasionally nodding “yes” or “no” to my questions or stories.
 It’s been one long week of me looking back over the years and torturing myself with all of the things I wished I had done or said when I had the chance.
 It’s been one long week.

 But as this long week has come to a close and a new season has started here on earth today, the final chapter to my Grandma’s life has also come to a close, and a new season with a new life has begun for her in heaven.
 She has had one long week, and I’m excited for her and thankful for the joy and relaxation I know she is experiencing.
 She always had the biggest and most beautiful smile, and I can’t imagine how much bigger it just got.